Competition & Conflict

 “Competition is most typically considered the interaction of individuals that vie for a common resource that is in limited supply.”

 In the case of the big international piano competitions, that “common resource” amounts to prize money, and a promotional boost.
-But these can hardly be considered life-or-death resources.
+While these can hardly be considered life-or-death resources, it can at least be argued that they deliver some tangible advantage.

 While examples of individuated competition exist in nature, they can usually be understood in the context of the wider needs of the herd.
 Not only so, but we see plenty of species whose very survival depends on cooperation, teamwork and socialisation.

-Human beings would seem to be among their number: conflict ultimately presents an existential threat.
+Human beings are one such species: our ingrained state of perpetual conflict presents an existential threat to us.
 Nature demands empathy, cooperation, and collaboration to meet the challenges we collectively face.
+Across society, education, and the arts, we should surely be reinforcing these positive qualities and fundamental values.

 Beyond Competition